bill-ahmed/tutor_bounty/README.md

 Raiyan Rahman, Bilal Ahmed, Yiming Zhong

 ## Description
-An online platform where students/professionals can offer to teach students seeking to learn more about an area of interest, study for an exam, etc. Kind of like Uber but for online learning.
+An online platform where students/professionals can offer to teach students seeking to learn more about an area of interest, study for an exam, etc. ~~Kind of like Uber but for online learning.~~

-Students would post a “request” for a specific course and topic, and also assign a monetary value to it (could also be $0 i.e. seeking volunteers only).
-This would be broadcasted and available for any other students/professional that are knowledgeable about the posting.
+Students would post a “request” for a specific course and topic on the posting board, and also assign a monetary value to it (could also be $0 i.e. seeking volunteers only).
+This would also be broadcasted and available for any other students/professional that are knowledgeable about the posting.

 Upon accepting, a chatroom + video area would be allocated where the student and instructor can interact.